Physical Office Has Moved

 Mistake #1: Bad-Mouthing The Other Parent In A Texas Custody Case

 It is never appropriate, nor is it in your child’s best interest, to bad-mouth your co-parent.
 This bad habit can have significant impacts on children.
+Therefore, refrain from mentioning the other parent’s shortcomings or errors in your opinions.
+Always encourage your child to spend quality time with the other parent.
+If safety considerations cause you to believe your child isn’t safe with the other parent, take appropriate legal action and do not take matters into your own hands.
 Therefore, refrain from mentioning your ex’s custody order violations or threatening them with arrest or criminal charges in front of your child.

 Detailed explanations about how to avoid this and its unfortunate consequences can be found in my book, Beyond Differences: The Art of Collaborative Parenting.